 ALSO READDouble murder case: HC rejects Chintan Upadhyay's bail plea HC upholds life sentence to man for murder of minor daughter Sheena murder: Indrani schemer and manipulator, says secret Kopardi rape, murder: Court frames charges against 3 accused HC extends stay on trial in Pansare murder case till Dec 2

+But there were no entry in the charge sheet regarding wounds found on the chest of the deceased.
+It was stated that wounds were found only on the back.
+This contradiction has not been explained by the prosecution.
+There were lot of contradictions between medical evidence, other evidence and statements of witnesses also, the bench said.
 "Though in this case three persons have been killed in a cruel manner, we are unable to convict any of the accused on account of the above inherent weakness and contradictions.
 Thus we hold that the prosecution has failed to prove the case beyond reasonable doubts and therefore all the accused are entitled for acquittal", the bench said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)